davejacobs/mint/README.md

 - ${MINT_PATH}/templates/normal/style.css
 - ${MINT_PATH}/templates/normal/layout.haml

-Normally a style will go best with its complement layout.
+Normally a style will go best with its layout complement.
 However, layouts and styles can be mixed and matched at your discretion.
 This is especially true where you are not using stylesheets to format specific DOM IDs or classes you're expecting to find in your layout.
 (In other words, this works best when your stylesheet focuses on modifying typography and not page layout.)

 V. The `mint` command
 ---------------------

-*The `mint` command is not yet functional.*
+*The `mint` command is almost functional.
+Testing is coming soon.*

 ### The basic `mint` command ###

 The easiest Mint command doesn't require configuration.
-It will transform all of your documents into HTML and link all of them to the default stylesheet, which will be output in the same directory as the source documents.
+It will transform the specified document into HTML and link it to the default stylesheet, which will be output in the same directory as the source documents.
+(If you have a ./templates/default/ subdirectory, the templates found in that directory will be used.)

-    mint

-If you have a ./templates/default/ subdirectory, the templates found in that directory will be used.

-Don't want all of your documents minted just yet?
-Specify a file:

-    mint Minimalism.md
+    mint Minimalism.md                    # creates Minimalism.html

 This command can be tweaked with options and arguments to be more flexible:

     mint Minimalism.md Final.html         # specifies an output file
     mint Minimalism.md --template=resume  # specifies a style template
-    mint Minimalism.md --destination=output --style-destination=styles
+    mint Minimalism.md --destination=final --style-destination=styles

 ### Mint options &amp; shortcuts ###